Chaos Calls 01: Learning Visit

 He walks over, and his eyes light up, “I see you follow the Japanese sword arts.
 It’ll be interesting to see how it goes against our blades.”

-The other man walks over while he pulls out a piece of cloth, saying, “Oh, I doubt it’s razor sharp.
+The other man walks over while he pulls out a piece of cloth, and says, “Oh, I doubt it’s razor sharp.
 Do you think you can cut this in half?”

 I know his game, and it’s clear he knows nothing about real Japanese swords.
 I nod, and say, “Yes.
 I know how very fine silk is hard to cut.
 But all these fighting blades are kept honed to a razor edge that’s sharp enough to do the job.”
 I smile, and nod at Tora and Kira.
 Tora has also taken her sword out to show them, and Kira is standing beside the case.